Vlade Divac: Charlotte Hornets (1996–1998)

-On July 1, 1996, Divac was traded to the Charlotte Hornets for the draft rights to Kobe Bryant.
+On July 1, 1996, Divac was traded to the Charlotte Hornets for the draft rights to future Hall of Famer Kobe Bryant.
+Decades later, the trade would be seen as lopsided in favor of the Lakers.

 After initially considering retirement upon being traded to the Hornets, Divac developed a close relationship with head coach Dave Cowens and flourished in Charlotte's system.
 On February 12, 1997, Divac scored 18 points, grabbed 9 rebounds, and recorded a career high 12 blocks in a 113–100 win over the New Jersey Nets.
 Alongside Glen Rice, Anthony Mason, and Muggsy Bogues, Divac helped the Hornets to a franchise record 54 regular season wins that season.
 That postseason, Divac averaged 18 points, 8.7 rebounds, and 2 blocks per game in a first round loss to the New York Knicks.

 The next year, during the 1998 NBA playoffs, the Hornets beat their division rival Atlanta Hawks in the first round, before losing to the defending champion Chicago Bulls in the conference semifinals.